High-Perceptual Quality JPEG Decoding via Posterior Sampling: Method: fundamentals

 The JPEG compression algorithm \cite{JPEGStillPicture1992wallace} operates using a pre-defined quantization matrices $Q \in \mathbb{Z}^{8 \times 8}$ in the DCT domain on an image $X$ in the YCbCr color-space, which, for simplicity, we assume is of size $8m \times 8n \times 3$.
 The algorithm starts by dividing the image's channels into $8\times 8$ blocks $\{X_i\}^{m \times n \times 3}$.
 Each block $X_i$ is transformed by the 2D-DCT transformation $X_i^D=\dct(X_i)$ and divided elementwise by the corresponding quantization matrix $Q$ to achieve $X_i^Q=X_i^D \oslash Q$.
 Finally, each entry of the block is rounded to achieve $X_i^R=\round{X_i^Q}$.
 All the blocks $\{X_i^R\}^{m \times n \times 3}$ are stored using a lossless entropy-coding algorithm alongside the matrix $Q$.
 Decompression is obtained by multiplying these rounded values by $Q$ and applying an inverse 2D-DCT on the resulting blocks.
 We denote the above compression-decompression process by $\jpeg_Q(\cdot)$.

-Note that rounding is the only lossy operation, and the matrices $Q$ controls the amount of lost information.
+Note that rounding is a lossy operation, and the matrices $Q$ controls the amount of lost information.
 These matrices are a function of the quality-factor (QF) chosen by the user -- an integer between 0 to 100, where 0 means maximum compression (in this paper we use the baseline matrices defined in \cite{Recommendation81Information1992}).